EnigmaCurry/curlbomb/README.md

       bash <(curl http://10.13.37.133:47601 -H "X-knock: c19fed96a78844b982053448e44060f9")

+You can also get the curl without the bomb by specifying --survey.
+This outputs just the inner curl command, which is useful for testing.

-You can also pipe in scripts:
+You can pipe scripts to stdin:

-    cat /path/to/script | curlbomb
+    echo "pacman --noconfirm -S openssh && systemctl start sshd" | curlbomb

 Or from shell scripts: